Bernardo Kucinski: Academic

 In 1986 he joined the staff of the University of São Paulo as a professor in the School of Communications and Arts.
 In 1991, he presented his doctoral thesis, Revolutionary Journalists.

 Political advisor

-In 2002, with the victory of the candidate of the Workers Party, Luiz Inacio Lula da Silva, Kucinski becomes a special advisor to the Ministry of Social Communication of the Presidency.
+In 2002, with the victory of the candidate of the Workers Party, Luiz Inácio Lula da Silva, Kucinski became a special advisor to the Ministry of Social Communication of the Presidency.
 He left this employment in 2006.